adrielepinto/ab_testing/README.md

 # Descriptions
 <img width="322" alt="Screen Shot 2023-08-31 at 6 58 22 PM" src="https://github.com/adrielepinto/ab_testing/assets/97919969/5d06f27e-5b00-496b-ba7c-80ddee2ce460">

-Para melhorar a tomada de decisao, foi feito uma simulacao de  5 Agentes, Random, Omnisciente, Greedy, Epson Greedy and Thampson.
-Agente policy means the Agent constantly performs the action that is believed to yield the highest expected reward.
+To improve decision making, a simulation of 5 Agents was made, Random, Omniscient, Greedy, Epson Greedy and Thampson.
+Agent policy means the Agent constantly performs the action that is believed to yield the highest expected reward.

 # Experiment in Production